Tribe, ‘de-extinction’ company partner to reintroduce California condors to Idaho

 The foundation is the nonprofit arm of Colossal, a company that made headlines — and drew criticism — earlier this year when it said it restored dire wolves, a species of canines that went extinct around 13,000 years ago.
 The company created genetically modified gray wolves that have copies of dire wolf DNA, which, along with its description of itself as a “de-extinction” company, prompted debate over the feasibility of reviving extinct species.

 Condors, which are protected as a critically endangered species under the Endangered Species Act, have been absent from Idaho and much of their historic range since the early 1800s, according to the National Park Service.
-They are currently found only in parts of California, Utah, Arizona and Baja California.
+They’re currently found only in parts of California, Utah, Arizona and Baja California.

 Matt James, executive director of the Colossal Foundation and chief animal officer with Colossal Biosciences, told the Idaho Statesman in an interview that the funding was part of Colossal’s Species Reintroduction Fund, an effort to restore species to their former habitats.